11 Easy Songs to Learn Spanish Grammar and Vocabulary (While Having Tons of Fun)

 “Spanish Verb Conjugation Song with Basho & Friends” sounds vaguely like rap.

-It may seem repetitive, but you’ll never forget these common present tense verb conjugations again.
-Additionally, all the lyrics appear on screen so that you can see the conjugations, too.
+It may seem repetitive, but because of that, you’ll never forget common present tense verb conjugations again.
+Additionally, all the lyrics appear onscreen so you can see the conjugations, too.

 Basho & Friends are back at it again, but this time the song has a more jazzy vibe.

-This number will help you remember interrogative pronouns, which are the words we use to ask questions (in English: who, what, where, when, why and how).
+This number will help you remember interrogative pronouns, the words we use to ask questions (like the English “who,” “what,” “where,” “when,” “why” and “how”).
 There are also example questions to help you see the words in context.

-All the lyrics appear on screen along with animation to illustrate meaning.
+All the lyrics appear onscreen along with animations to illustrate meaning.

 ¡Buenos días!
 Greeting and Daily Routines” (“Good morning!
 Greetings and Daily Routines”) is a rock song.
-It’s offered as an audio file along with the lyrics and cartoon images of their meanings.
+It’s available as an audio file along with the lyrics and cartoon images of their meanings.

-The song focuses on basic greetings and daily activities, as you can tell.
+The song focuses on basic greetings and daily activities.
 This is a great way to get down these common and very useful phrases.

 Songs for Intermediate and Advanced Learners

 The song has a sort of Latin hip-hop vibe.
-The lyrics move pretty quickly, but they do all appear on the screen.
+The lyrics move pretty quickly, but they do all appear onscreen.
 Due to the speed, you might need to listen to it a few times to catch everything.
 It’s alright, though—the tune will make it enjoyable!

-Sure, the video was made by students as a project for Spanish class—that doesn’t make it any less helpful.
+Sure, the video was made by students as a project for Spanish class, but that doesn’t make it any less helpful.

 This rap is primarily in English with a few Spanish examples throughout.
 It can be hard to tell when to use por (for) and when to use para (for), but this rap can really help you memorize them.